emilybeatty/TextRecognition/README.md

 ## RUNNING INSTRUCTIONS:

 1. Open terminal

 2. Navigate to /home/learner/EmilysProject/TextRecognition

-3. Run main python file instructions: I suggest executing only a and b.
+3. Run main python file instructions one at a time on the command line: *I suggest executing only a and b*.
 I have provided c, d, e if you would like to run those as well.

-a.
-To run my pre-trained model with the MNIST Test data do:
+    1. To run my pre-trained model with the MNIST Test data do: `python3 Main.py 1`

-$ python3 Main.py 1

-b.
-To run my pre-trained model with my handwritten Test data do:
+    2. To run my pre-trained model with my handwritten Test data do: `python3 Main.py 2`

-$ python3 Main.py 2

-c.
-To retrain model and evaluate with MNIST Test data do:
+    3. To retrain model and evaluate with MNIST Test data do:`python3 Main.py 3`

-$ python3 Main.py 3

-d.
-To run Kfold cross validation and see results do (NOTE: this one takes a while to execute):
+    4. To run Kfold cross validation and see results do (NOTE: this one takes a while to execute): `python3 Main.py 4`

-$ python3 Main.py 4

-e.
-To create and save bar chart for category distribution do:
+    5. To create and save bar chart for category distribution do: `python3 Main.py 5`

-$ python3 Main.py 5
+## GITHUB

+The repo is in Github and is a private repo as of now.
+For most of the development, Jupyter Notebook was used, so all development commits are focused on the Main.ipynb file.
+The file was converted to a regular python file (Main.py) so that it could be executed from the commandline.
+I will provide access to the Technical Point of Contact through email.

 ## REPORT